hakast/reactNative/README.md

 Converted Angular1 (also on this Github) to a React native app.
-Constructed in Expo iOS simulator iPhone XR - 12.1 and refactored to look okay in other devices too.
-It's possible I overlooked some of them ...
+Constructed in Expo iOS simulator, looks perfect in at least iPhone XR - 12.1 ...

 Project published and uploaded to Expo.

+Menu:
+* Header with hamburgermenu, a center text element and a Homebutton.
+* When click on hamburger, menu toggle depending on if isHidden is true/false.

 Homepage:
 * A custom menu, one readmorebutton which links to a component.